AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-email-address-on-magento-account.md

 ## Affected products and versions

-* All Adobe Commerce versions and Infrastructure types
+* All Adobe Commerce versions and infrastructure types

 ## Cause